Mgczacki/extremejl/paper.md

 - Developing utilities that suggest starting points for the Newton-Raphson search algorithm.
 - Introducing algorithms for computing the stable manifolds of the BCP.
 - Creating a more user-friendly interface that does not require direct interaction with the Julia language.
-- Using automatic code differentiation tools like Zygote.jl[zygote2019] to produce more concise code.
+- Using automatic code differentiation tools like Zygote.jl [@zygote2019] to produce more concise code.